koko-js478/blog-site/README.md

 # Django Blog App

+## Description
-The idea was to build a basic blogging platform.
+The app provides a basic and simple blogging platform.

-It was made using Python 3.8.1 and Django 3.0.5<br/>
-For Database, I've used PostgreSQL.<br/>
-Bootstrap 4 alongside with CSS used for primary styling.
+It is developed using Python 3.8.1, Django 3.0.5, and PostgreSQL as database.
+On front-end, used Bootstrap 4 alongside with CSS for primary styling.

 ## Features